fbarrios/insta-mix-preview/README.md

 Sample cover is [white ceramic mug on brown wooden table](https://unsplash.com/photos/white-ceramic-mug-on-brown-wooden-table-S8daAB_nJSg)by Pariwat Pannium.

 ## Installation

+0. This requires ffmpeg installed (usually enough with `brew install ffmpeg`)

 1. Check which Python version you are running, this has been tested with 3.11.12